-Spring is coming and that means sweet, juicy and memory-making fun U-picking at farms, orchards and groves in and around the Tampa Bay area.
+Spring is coming and that means sweet, juicy and memory-making fun at U-pick farms in Tampa Bay.
 When I was a kid, my grandparents brought my brothers and I picking in Plant City and I still remember the sweet smell of those yummy ripe red berries and running the fields scooping them up and shoveling them into my mouth faster than we could put them in baskets.

-It’s a good idea to check the social media pages of these venues or to call before you plan your trip, as hours can change daily based on weather and crop availability.
+It’s a good idea to check the u-pick farms social media pages or to call before you plan your trip, as hours can change daily based on weather and crop availability.
 Many of these venues update their Facebook pages weekly with times, dates and prices.

 This is truly a one-stop shop for year-round U-picking, and a great location for both newbies and veteran U-pickers!
 Upicktopia is a charming farm and winery that sits on 56 acres in Masaryktown, which is about 30 minutes north of Tampa.
 They offer strawberries, blueberries and blackberries when in season.

 Throughout the fall, winter and spring, the farm offers between 15 to 30 types of produce such as bell peppers, tomatoes, zucchini and collard greens.

 Upicktopia updates its Facebook page weekly and offers U-picking throughout the week.

 They also regularly host events with food trucks and live entertainment, but you are welcome to pack a lunch and eat under shaded trees at the picnic tables.
 Families are encouraged to visit with the turtle and chickens, as well as enjoy some fun on the group swings.